-A fifth-generation Missourian, Tony grew up in a small farming community and was proudly educated in the local public schools.
+A fifth-generation Missourian, Tony grew up in Farmington in Southeast Missouri and was proudly educated in the local public schools.
 His father, a career civil servant in the U.S. Department of Agriculture, and his mother, a nurse, were strong influences who taught Tony and his two sisters the importance of serving others and giving back to their community.

-During the summer after college, Tony worked as a White House intern in the Domestic Policy Council under President George W. Bush.
-The expertise and commitment to public service displayed by White House staff showed Tony how bright, motivated individuals can shape public policy and make a meaningful difference in peoples’ lives at the highest levels of government.
+During the summer after college, Tony served as a White House intern in the Domestic Policy Council under President George W. Bush.
+The expertise and commitment to public service displayed by White House staff showed Tony how individuals can shape public policy and make a meaningful difference at the highest levels of government.

-At the end of his summer in the nation’s capital, Tony enrolled as a law student at the University of Missouri School of Law.
-While in law school, Tony was appointed by Missouri Governor Matt Blunt to serve as the student representative on the University of Missouri Board of Curators, the governing board for the UM System.
+At the end of his summer in the nation’s capital, Tony enrolled at the University of Missouri School of Law.
+While in law school, Tony was appointed by Missouri Governor Matt Blunt to serve on the University of Missouri Board of Curators, the governing board for the UM System.
 In that role, Tony fought to keep tuition and fees low for Missouri students and families and served as a voting member on the committee to hire a new university president.

-After graduating from law school, Tony clerked for a judge on the Missouri Supreme Court.
-Upon finishing his clerkship, Tony began his law practice, where he focused on defending lawsuits brought against businesses and individuals.
-As an attorney and constitutional conservative, Tony understands the importance of limited government and the individual rights protected by the U.S. Constitution and Bill of Rights.
+After graduating from law school, Tony clerked for Judge Patricia Breckenridge on the Missouri Supreme Court.
+Tony understands the importance of limited government and the individual rights and liberties protected by the U.S. Constitution and Bill of Rights.
 A constitutional conservative, Tony has been a consistent voice against government overreach in the Missouri Senate.

-Tony and his wife, Lucinda, are residents of Parkville.
-They are active members of the United Methodist Church of the Resurrection.
+Tony and his wife live in Parkville.
+They are members of the United Methodist Church of the Resurrection.
 Tony is a member of the St. Joseph Chamber of Commerce, the Federalist Society, and the Kansas City Metropolitan Bar Association.
-In his spare time, Tony enjoys traveling, watching sports (particularly the Kansas City Chiefs, Mizzou Tigers and St. Louis Cardinals), and spending time outdoors with his wife and their dog.
+In his spare time, Tony enjoys traveling, watching sports (particularly the Kansas City Chiefs, Mizzou Tigers and St. Louis Cardinals), and spending time outdoors with his dog, Truman.